Find Affordable College Courses

 Orangeburg, SC

 Claflin University came in at #7 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in South Carolina ranking.
-Located in the distant town of Orangeburg, Claflin is a private not-for-profit school with a small student population.
+Located in the town of Orangeburg, Claflin is a private not-for-profit college with a small student population.

-Read full report on Natural Resources & Conservation at Claflin University
+Full Natural Resources & Conservation at Claflin University Report

-Anderson University South Carolina landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree natural resources and conservation programs.
-Anderson University South Carolina is a small private not-for-profit school located in the small city of Anderson.
+Anderson University South Carolina did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
+It came in at #7 on the list.
+Anderson University South Carolina is a small private not-for-profit school located in the city of Anderson.

 Best Natural Resources & Conservation Colleges in the Southeast Region